These Spicy Sweet Potato Fries are crispy, salty with a nice kick of heat!

 My regular readers know that I’m married to the world’s most picky man.
 When it comes to food, that is.
 And wives.
 He got a home run with his first choice for the latter!
 So I was basically shocked when we were at a dinner party and he slurped up a bowl of squash soup and even went for seconds.
 Maybe there was hope.

 The first time I made sweet potato fries, he didn’t even hesitate.
 He liked them!
 Then, like Emeril, I kicked them up a notch with seasonings other than salt and pepper.
 Even better.
 Not sure the hubby was a fan of the cayenne, but the rest of the family dove right in!

-- Roasted sweet potato fries won’t ever be as crisp as freshly deep fried potatoes, but they’re still terrific.
+- Roasted fries won’t ever be as crisp as freshly deep-fried potatoes, but they’re still terrific.
 First, you don’t want to crowd the baking sheet.